Skip to main content

 Kaštilac Castle, locally known as just Kaštilac, lies in the town of Kaštel Gomilica, in the county of Split-Dalmatia in Croatia.

 Kaštilac Castle was one of these fortifications.
-It was built by the Benedictine nuns from the nunnery of St. Rainerio in Split between 1529 and 1537, on an underwater sea rock 40 meters from the shore.
+It was built by Benedictine nuns from the St. Rainerio nunnery in Split between 1529 and 1537, on an underwater sea rock 40 meters from the shore.

-The castle had a rectangular ground plan and was equipped with crenelated walls and a wooden walkway.
+The castle had a rectangular plan and was surrounded by crenelated walls and a wooden walkway.
 A machicolated gate tower could be reached over a stone bridge and a drawbridge.
-Within the castle resided 17 families, who fled here after their former village of Kozice had been destroyed during a Turkish raid.
+Inside the castle, 17 families lived there after fleeing their destroyed village of Kozice during a Turkish raid.

-Later, in the 2nd half of the 17th century, a fortified village was built on the mainland.
+Later, in the second half of the 17th century, a fortified village was established on the mainland.

-At the beginning of the 20th century the water in front of the castle was filled in to create a square.
-The square was opened up again in the mid-20th century and the stone bridge reconstructed.
+At the beginning of the 20th century, the water in front of the castle was filled in to create a square.
+This square was reopened in the mid-20th century, and the stone bridge was reconstructed.

-The castle served as one of the shooting locations in the HBO series Game of Thrones, where it was used as a backdrop for the Free City of Braavos.
+The castle was used as a filming location for HBO's Game of Thrones, serving as the backdrop for the Free City of Braavos.

-Kaštilac Castle is now a small residential neighborhood.
-It can freely be visited, although the residents are not that fond of the many tourists.
+Today, Kaštilac Castle is a small residential neighborhood.
+Visitors are welcome, although residents are not very fond of the many tourists.

 Gallery